POSSA/freepbx-Call_Status/README.md

 Installation:

-Copy the files into a folder in web root of the FreePBX system.
+Copy the files into a folder in web root of the FreePBX system and chown and chmod files as necessary.
 Navigate to `http://<ipaddress>/<foldername>`.
-Chown and chmod files as necessary.
+That's it.

 License: